CharlesBeeler/DrugCellDirect/README.md

-# DrugCell: a visible neural network model for drug response prediction
+# DrugCellDirect: a visible neural network model for drug response prediction for a specific patient
-DrugCell is an interpretable neural network-based model that predicts cell response to a wide range of drugs.
+DrugCellDirect is an interpretable neural network-based model that predicts the likelihood of a durable response to a wide range of drugs and treatment options including Lifestyle Optimization for a specific patient.
+The goal of this model is to make personalized cancer treatments a reality for a much larger population of patients, with a focus on cancers where there are limited treatment options available.

 Unlike fully-connected neural networks, connectivity of neurons in the DrugCell mirrors a biological hierarchy (e.g. Gene Ontology), so that the information travels only between subsystems (or pathways) with known hierarchical relationship during the model training.